akshat928/crypto-verse-web-application/README.md

 Cryptoverse Trading Lab is a real-time cryptocurrency portfolio tracking and trading simulation web application.
 Built entirely as a frontend application, it provides an interactive dashboard interface to monitor asset prices, analyze market trends using multiple chart views, simulate mock transactions, and track performance achievements.

-## Live Demo
-[Insert link to your deployed site here, such as Netlify, GitHub Pages, or Vercel]

 ## Core Features